Wound Healing and Scar Formation

 2. Scar tissue is usually red at first, then pink for 3-6 months and then fades to a slightly lighter than normal skin color.
 Exposure to heavy sunlight may cause a scar to heal darker.
 Sun avoidance and use of sunscreen over scar sites is advisable for six months after surgery.

 3. It is common for slight loss of sensation or numbness to occur around scars.
-Most of this numbness resolves within 6-12 months, but some may persist permanently.
+Most of this numbness resolves within 6-12 months, but some may persist indefinitely.

 4. Scars continue to mature, contract, and remodel for up to 6 months.
 The final appearance of a scar should not be fully judged for at least 6 months.